TheBlueHawk/CS4NLP_Project2022/README.md

+# `vat-pytorch`: A Plug-and-Play library for Virtual Adversarial Training.
-This repository allows to reproduce the experiments of the CS4NLP 2022 project of group 1
+This repository allows to reproduce the experiments of the CS4NLP 2022 project of group 1.
-vat-pytorch: A Plug-and-Play library for Virtual Adversarial Training.
+This repository doese not include the implementation of the `vat-pytorch` library that can instead be found at https://github.com/archinetai/vat-pytorch

 # Installation instructions
 Our repo is tested on Python 3.9
 ## Local installation
 1. Install torch, torchvision, torchtext, torchmetrics following the instructions on https://pytorch.org/get-started/locally
 2. `pip install -r requirements.txt`

-## Euler setup
+## Euler installation
 ```bash
 env2lmod
 module load gcc/8.2.0